Architectural Emergency Lights

 13 Products

-• Egress photometrics: Specify optics to maintain required foot-candles at 90 minutes; use asymmetric beams and glare shields to cross-light corridors without hotspots on glass or artwork.
+• Egress photometrics: Specify optics to maintain required foot-candles at 90 minutes.
+Asymmetric beams and glare shields can cross-light corridors without hotspots on glass, polished stone, or artwork.

-• Slim & recessed forms: Micro-profile surface housings and recessed kits preserve sightlines; confirm junction-box pattern, ceiling grid compatibility, and service clearance at install height.
+• Architectural form + clean installs: Micro-profile surface housings and recessed kits preserve sightlines.
+Confirm junction-box pattern, ceiling grid compatibility, trim depth, and service clearance at install height.

-• Power & diagnostics: Universal 120/277 VAC, brownout/LVD protection, documented recharge time; optional self-testing automates monthly function and the annual full-duration check.
+• Power, recharge & diagnostics: Many units support 120/277 VAC with brownout/LVD protection and documented recharge behavior.
+Optional self-testing helps automate monthly function tests and the annual full-duration test.

-• Finishes & environments: Designer finishes (white/black/metallic) for interiors; select damp/wet-location variants where moisture is present.
+• Finishes & environments: Designer finishes (white/black/metallic) support high-end interiors.
+Select damp/wet-location variants where moisture, washdowns, or exterior exposure are present.

 FAQs About Architectural Emergency Lights